desl/workwithme.guide-myguide/index.md

 great piece of advice you gave, an insight you had, or your amazing Cat Thursday shirt—how do you feel most comfortable receiving that recognition?

+I can absolutely be bought with a $25 gift card to somewhere I shop.

 ## Work Patterns

 What hours do you usually work?

 When do you prefer to work alone, versus in groups?
 How do your energy levels fluctuate through- out the day?

+I usually start a work day around 8:30am and stop at 5pm.
+Start time can be a bit earlier depending on whether I'm dropping kids off at school beforehand.
+I'm happy to be available earlier or later on a case-by-case basis.

+I thrive in both group and working alone and like to close loops quickly.
+I'm well suited to program management in that there is lots of opportunity to do both.
+Last hackweek I went 2 days without having a meeting and felt lonely at work.
+I did not feel lonely while I was writing code.

+Speaking of writing code, it's something I do to calm down when everything is out of control.
+I give myself an annual coding budget of 3 weeks/year to write code, usually taken a day at a time.
+I maintain a pile of command line utilities that get and put data into/out of Jira in useful and interesting ways.

 ## Communication Preferences